datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter1.md

 How many variables are in the `cdc` data set?
 The 	`cdc` data set is loaded in the R console to the right, so you can check again to remind yourself using the `names(cdc)` command.

 `@possible_answers`
+- 3 variables
+- 5 variables
+- [9 variables]
-3 variables, 5 variables, [9 variables], 20000 variables
+- 20000 variables

 `@hint`
 Enter `names(cdc)` in the console and count the number of variables.